build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-For the development environment, if there are differential needs, such as changing the number of service ports and replica numbers, just configure the differential settings in the overlays/development/kustomization.yaml file, without copying and modifying the existing complete-demo.yaml.
+For the development environment, if there are differential requirement, such as changing the number of service ports and replica , just configure the differential settings in the overlays/development/kustomization.yaml file, without copying and modifying the existing complete-demo.yaml.

+>**Best practice**:
+>
->**Best practice**: Flux will automatically merge the base configuration with the overlays configuration according to the environment during service deployment.
-What we recommend is to define differential configurations for multiple environments, such as development, testing, and prod, under overlays.
-Support for multi-environment clusters does not adopt a multiple repository/multiple branch strategy, but rather different paths to manage different clusters.
-This is also the strategy Flux recommended, which will make the code maintenance and merging less difficult.
+>Flux will automatically merge the base configuration with the overlays configuration according to the environment during service deployment.
+What we recommend is to define differential configurations across multiple environments, such as development, testing, and prod under overlays.
+The Support for  clusters across multi-environment does not adopt the multiple repository/multiple branch strategy, but rather different paths to manage different clusters.
+This is also the strategy that Flux recommended, which will make the code maintenance and merging less difficult.

-#### 3.4 Deploying Microservices with GitOps Workflow
+#### 3.4 Deploy Microservices with GitOps Workflow
 After completing the multi-cluster support for microservices, we need Flux to be aware that microservices’ configuration has been changed, so we register the CodeCommit address of the microservices repository (microservices-repo) in the Flux repository (flux-repo).

 ##### 3.4.1 Adding the Microservices Repository Address